Last-Vega/swiftMemoApp/README.md

 - select Open with Xcode window
 - Save zip file in your MacOS devices

-(because Apple Developers IS NOT FREE.)
+(because Apple Developers is NOT FREE.)

 `clone https://github.com/Memolution/test1.git`